Staffordshire Bull Terrier

 Oops-Undesirable Colour!Oops-Undesirable Colour!

-The allowable colours of the two breeds have remained remarkably similar.
-But two colour combinations are not allowed.
-These are any shade of liver and black and tan.
+However, liver and black and tan are not allowed.
 This is because those who first developed the breed believed these colours indicated cross-breeding.
 However, it is amazing how these colours can suddenly crop up in the best of litters as evidenced by the attached picture of quite a nicely conformed modern Staffordshire Bull Terrier with the typical black and tan marking pattern.

 Staffordshire Bull Terrier American Staffordshire Terrier